NS-unina/Rule-Based-Fuzzer/README.md

-# Generic-Testing
+# Rule-Based Fuzzer
-Thesis Ciro Brandi.
+by Ciro Brandi.

 Rule-Based fuzzer is a fuzzer that allows you to identify anomalies on a web application.
 This technique is implemented by a blackbox fuzzer allowing to identify anomalies of the type: SQLi, XSS, Path traversal and LFI.
 # Installation